 Personal injury claims are the most common type of car accident claim.
 In a personal injury case, you must prove that the other driver was negligent and their negligence caused your injury.
-To successfully file a personal injury claim in Florida, you must do so within four years from the date of the accident.
+To successfully file a personal injury claim in Florida, you must do so within two years from the date of the accident.

 2. Property Damage Claims

 Property damage claims are a type of claim that is filed when you have suffered losses due to damage to your vehicle or other property.
-You must file this type of claim within four years from the date of the accident in order to be eligible for compensation.
+You must file this type of claim within two years from the date of the accident in order to be eligible for compensation.